dozheiny/SendMail/README.md

 * [usage](#usage)

 ## General info
-This app helps you send your emails to other emails very quickly
+This program helps you send your emails to other emails very quickly

 ## Technologies
 Golang ver 1.6